-AHAT 5227 Current Medical Diagnosis and Treatment (2:2:2:0:0) Physician presentation of the medical approach to the management of musculoskeletal disorders and afflications.
+AHAT 5227 Current Medical Diagnosis & Treatment (2:2:0,F) Physician presentation of the medical approach to the management of musculoskeletal disorders and afflications.
 Course content includes etiology, differential diagnosis, prognosis, medical and surgical management, and prophylactic measures for each condition relevant to athletic training.
 ISBN: 978-0-8036-1946-3

-AHAT 5228 Clinical Experience IV (2:2:0:0:6) A supervised educational experience in athletic training under the supervision of a certified athletic trainer or other healthcare professional.
-The objective is to obtain hands-on experiences in a variety of athletic training settings including intercollegiate, high school, and clinical/industrial.
+AHAT 5228 Clinical Experience IV (2:0:17-27\,F) A supervised educational experience in athletic training under the supervision of an athletic trainer, certified and in good standing with the BOC other healthcare professional.
+The objective is to obtain hands-on experiences in a variety of athletic training settings including intercollegiate, high school, and clinical/industrial. \ Contact hours per week for Clinical Experience courses (I-IV) may vary based on the clinical site where the student is assigned for the semester.
 No textbook is required.